What Makes New Orleans So Fun? These Experiences Say It All

 People wait in front of the world-famous Pat O'Brien's on St. Peter Street in the French Quarter.
 The building features a classic New Orleans facade with brick walls and green shutters.
 The entrance is marked by a prominent sign displaying the bar's name.

-Pat O’s is legendary for inventing the Hurricane—a red, fruit-punch-like rum beverage served in a signature tall, curved glass.
+Pat O’Brien’s is legendary for inventing the Hurricane, the iconic red, fruit-punch-like rum beverage served in a signature tall, curved glass.

 Hear a Set at Preservation Hall